-INFORMATION FOR FIRST-YEAR NURSING STUDENTS
+INFORMATION FOR PRE-NURSING STUDENTS

 Minimum requirements for application & admission to the nursing major